This post may contain affiliate links. As an Amazon associate, we earn from qualifying purchases. See our Disclosure policy.

 But then visitors started trickling in to witness the wild west coast’s bad weather.

-Storm watching is now hugely popular in winter – in fact, people come from around the world to watch winter storms batter the beaches and coast.
+Storm watching is now hugely popular in winter – in fact, people come from around the world to watch winter storms batter the coast and its untamed but beautiful beaches.

 Charles McDiarmid, managing director at the renowned Wickaninnish Inn, is largely credited with enticing visitors to Tofino for winter storm watching.